-Juliana Cesario is a human rights professor at Federal University of Minas Gerais, where she also coordinates the Human Rights Clinic, supervising undergraduate and graduate students’ activities including research, advocacy, and strategic litigation on local, national, and international levels.
-Before that, she taught at the federal and the state universities of Rio de Janeiro and has been a fellow at Fundação Getúlio Vargas Rio de Janeiro School of Law and a visiting fellow at the Global Health Justice Partnership at Yale Law School.
+Before joining CEU she was a a human rights professor at Federal University of Minas Gerais (UFMG), where she also coordinated the Human Rights Clinic, supervising undergraduate and graduate students’ activities including research, advocacy, and strategic litigation on local, national, and international levels.
+She taught at the federal and the state universities of Rio de Janeiro and has been a fellow at Fundação Getúlio Vargas Rio de Janeiro School of Law and a visiting fellow at the Global Health Justice Partnership at Yale Law School.

-She is also an elected member of the Brazilian Chapter of the International Society of Public Law (2020 – 2024) and a member of the Mare Incognitum network on empirical research on the Brazilian Supreme Court.
+She is also the co-chair of the Brazilian Chapter of the International Society of Public Law (ICON-S) and a member of the Mare Incognitum network on empirical research on the Brazilian Supreme Court.
 Since 2019, Juliana hosts, together with two other law professors and a journalist, a weekly podcast on the Brazilian Supreme Court and Constitution.

 Juliana has a decade of experience litigating for human rights before domestic and international courts.
 From 2013 to 2018, through a Clinical project she co-founded, she has worked on cases before the Brazilian Supreme Court concerning topics including military courts’ jurisdiction over civilians; freedom of speech during elections, rights of trans persons and prison system.
 She has also worked for the Center for Justice and International Law (CEJIL) on cases about police brutality and forced labor, and as a legal consultant for the Center for Reproductive Rights on issues such as abortion and maternal health before the United Nations and the Inter-American Human Rights System.